Catmaniscatlord/MURV/dc-geolocation-intro.md

 [//]: <> (you can also generate any of the output formats supported)
 [//]: <> (by pandoc, such as .html, .tex, and dozens of others)

+MURV
+===

 Introduction
-====
+---

-This paper is split into three different sections, the process of creating \
-MURV, a technical overview of how MURV works, and finally what is left to be accomplished with MURV.
+This paper is split into three different sections, the process of creating MURV, a technical overview of how MURV works, and finally what is left to be accomplished with MURV.

-The story of MURV
+The story of MURV (Multilateration Using RSSI Values)
 =======

 MURV's Goal
 ---

-The goal of MURV is to allow for the tracking and geolocation of wireless devices using RSSI values.
+The goal of MURV is to allow for the tracking and geolocation of wireless devices using RSSI(Recieved Signal Strength Indicator) from APs (wireless access points) values.

 Initial Idea
 ---

-How the idea of MURV is not the story of trying to solve a particular problem, but rather the story of evolving interests.
-During my sophomore year, I started messing around with hypo-cycloids and developed a little
+The story of the creation of MURV is not the story of trying to solve a particular problem, but rather the story of evolving interests.
+During my sophomore year, I started messing around with hypo-cycloids and developed a
 <a herf="https://www.desmos.com/calculator/f2owqmikqp">program</a> in an
-online graphing calculator Desmos to graph them.
-Following that I made something I liked to call the <a her="https://www.desmos.com/calculator/ 6m3qvvy5kc">bi-cycloid</a>, which drew a point based on the distance to points rotating on two different circles.
-My initial idea for my project was to take the bi-cycloid, and expand it into the third dimension.
-I proposed this idea to my mentors they pushed the idea towards that of making a program that could find the location of a point in the real world using multitelemetry, which uses the measured distance from an unknown point in space to 3 or more known points in space to locate the unknown point.
-But, in order to perform multitelemetry we needed a way to get the distance between our unknown point and our known points.
-We settled on using RSSI values from access points(aka AP's or routers).
-Although this idea was different from what I originally wanted to accomplish I was still interested in it.
+online graphing calculator called Desmos to graph them.
+Following the creation of that program I made another program called the <a her="https:// www.desmos.com/calculator/6m3qvvy5kc">bi-cycloid</a>, which drew a point based on the distance to points rotating on two different circles.
+My initial idea for my current project was to take the bi-cycloid, and expand it into the third dimension.
+I proposed this idea to my mentors about a month before the internship started.
+My mentors Mark Galassi, who is an experienced polymath in math and computer science, and Jason Schaefer, who is a wizard at networking and communication systems, pushed me towards the
+idea of making a program that could find the location of a point in the real world using multilateration.
+This is a procress that uses the measured distance from an unknown point in space to 3 or more known points in space in order to locate the unknown point.
+However, in order to perform multilateration we needed a way to obtain the distance between our unknown point and our known points.
+We settled on using RSSI values from APs (more commonly known as routers).
+Although this idea was different from what I originally wanted to accomplish, I was still interested in it.

 Early Development
 -------------------

-The early development of this program was meant to get my head wrapped around multitelemetry and ideas and concepts behind it.
-What I Initialy developed was a crude form of multitelemetry that relied on exact distance values to find an exact solution.
-This was done by pre-defining every points location, and measuring their exact distance to the unknowns point using the distance formula with both points coordinates.
-This allowed me to develop a mathematical framework to perform the necessary multitelemetry and understand it's concepts.
-Unfortunately this framework that I created would be way to mathematically strict to deal with the noise and error in the real world of measurement.
+The early development of this program allowed me to wrap my head around
+multilateration and ideas and concepts behind it.
+What I initialy developed was a crude form of multilateration that relied on exact distance values to find an exact solution.
+This was done by pre-defining every- points' location, and measuring their exact distance to the unknown point using the distance formula with both points' coordinates.
+This allowed me to develop a mathematical framework to perform the necessary multilateration and understand its concepts.
+Unfortunately, this framework would is to mathematically strict to deal with the noise and error of real world measurement.

-From here I decided to move on from the mathematical side of the project to the gathering of data side.
-One of my mentors, Jason Schaefer, lent me 4 AP's (access points) to allow me to gather some real world data, and to learn more about what steps I would need to take to get my project to be something useable in a real-world setting.
+At this point I decided to shift from the mathematical side of the project to the gathering of data.
+My mentor Jason, lent me four APs to allow me to gather real world data, and to learn more about what steps I would need to take to get my project useable in a real-world setting.

 Middle to Late Development
 --------------------------

 This began my process into researching how to get and log RSSI values.
-One of my first approaches was to get the RSSI value of the mobile device from the AP's and send it back to perform the multitelemetry.
-This proved to be harder than expected for me so I decided to log the RSSI value of the AP's from the mobile device.
-While I was researching how to do this I found a github repository called rssi_module that seemed to accomplish the entirety of my project.
-This was an important point in the developing of this project because it showed me a way of accomplishing what I set out to do.
+One of my first approaches was to get the RSSI value of the mobile device from the APs and send it back to perform the multilateration.
+This proved to be harder than expected for me so I decided to log the RSSI value of the APs from the mobile device.
+While I was researching how to do this I found a github repository called rssi_module by villagomez that seemed to accomplish the entirety of my project.
+This was an important point in the development of this project because it presented a way to accomplish my project goal.

-I examined the code as best that I could and started developing my own code to log the RSSI values from the AP's.
+I examined the code and started developing my own code to log the RSSI values from the APs.
 I encountered several issues while developing this code and getting it to do what I wanted it to do.
-One of these issues was that when I tried logging the RSSI values from multiple AP's, only the one that I was currently connected to updated its RSSI value.
-This meant that in order to log someones position as they moved around I would have to connect to each of the 4 necessary AP's before logging the RSSI value.
+For example, when I tried logging the RSSI values from multiple APs, only the one that I was currently connected to updated its RSSI value.
+As a result, in order to log someone's position as they moved around I had to connect to each of the four necessary APs before logging the RSSI value.
 This causes the program to slow down dramatically due to the time that it takes to switch networks.
 I had to find a new command that would log the RSSI values even if it wasn't connected to that particular network.
 Jason recommended that I use the command `sudo iw dev wlp1s0 scan`.
 I implemented this command into the code and it worked wonderfully.

-Now I had to log the RSSI values and convert them to distances.
-Fortunately this didn't take too long, only 2 or 3 days, but it was long enough that I didn't have to time to develop a more robust multilateration system, thankfully Mark Galassi (my other mentor) developed one that I could use.
+Next, I had to log the RSSI values and convert them to distances.
+Fortunately, this didn't take too long, only 2 or 3 days.
+Unfortunately it was long enough that I didn't have to time to develop a more robust multilateration system.
+Thankfully my mentor Mark Galassi developed one that I could use.

 MURV from a technical standpoint